Kentucky Horse Racing Commission

 not be refunded, except as otherwise stated in the conditions of the[

 (4) Death of a nominator or original subscriber to a stakes race shall not render void any subscription, entry, or right of entry.
 All rights, privileges, and obligations shall attach to the successor owner, including the legal representatives of the decedent.

-for it shall be transferred automatically with the horse to its new owner.
-If
+engagements for it shall be transferred automatically with the horse to its new

-the horse is transferred to a person whose license is suspended, revoked, or
+owner.
+If the horse is transferred to a person whose license is suspended, revoked,

-or enter], the subscription shall be void as of the date of the transfer.
+race or enter], the subscription shall be void as of the date of the

 (6) All stakes fees paid toward a stakes race shall be allocated to the winner unless otherwise provided by the condition for the stakes race.
 If a stakes race is cancelled for any reason, all subscription fees paid shall be refunded.